 Kelp is much tougher and thicker than other seaweeds and can lend a satisfying density when added in small amounts to salads.
 Simply rehydrate until soft in cool water, then drain and slice.
 Or, better yet, using a knife or scissors, thinly cut the “spent” kelp you’ve used for dashi or cooked with beans, and add it to your salads, rice dishes, or soups.

 Wakame is a delicate, lightly sweet seaweed, often used raw and rehydrated in salads and miso soup.
 Because of its silky, satiny texture, I find it important to pair wakame with ingredients that have some crunch or chew, like pink shrimp or cucumbers in a Japanese sunomono salad, for better balance.
 Add some to massaged kale salads along with avocado, toasted sesame seeds, and lightly pickled red cabbage or kraut.
-Or try using it in sesame oil–flavored cold noodle salads along with toasted peanuts and roast chicken, or in chicken soup.
+Or try using it in sesame oil–flavored cold noodle salads, or in chicken soup.

 Wakame is very similar to another seaweed called Alaria, which makes a good substitute if wakame is unavailable where you live, though Alaria is a bit tougher.